-These tasty Italian Meatballs are just 5 Smart Points per serving on Weight Watchers Flex / Freestyle program.
+These tasty Italian Meatballs are just 5 Smart Points per serving on Weight Watchers Blue, Purple, Green and old Freestyle plans.

 I have never really been a big meatball fan!
 Well, that was until I tried these ones!